Conditional Positional Encodings for Vision Transformers: Experiments

 \subsection{\ours with Global Average Pooling}

-By design, the proposed PEG is translation-invariant.
-Thus, if we use the translation-invariant global average pooling (GAP) instead of the \texttt{cls\_token} before the final classification layer of \ours. \ours can be totally translation-invariant, which should be beneficial to the ImageNet classification task.
+By design, the proposed PEG is translation-equivariant (ignore paddings).
+Thus, if we further use the translation-invariant global average pooling (GAP) instead of the \texttt{cls\_token} before the final classification layer of \ours. \ours can be translation-invariant, which should be beneficial to the ImageNet classification task.
 Note the using GAP here results in even less computation complexity because we do not need to compute the attention interaction between the class token and the image patches.
-As shown in Table~\ref{tab: GAP}, using GAP here can boost \ours as least \textbf{1\%}.
-For example, equipping \ourstiny with GAP obtains 74.9\% top-1 accuracy on ImageNet validation dataset, which outperforms DeiT-tiny by a large margin (+2.7\%).
+As shown in Table~\ref{tab: GAP}, using GAP here can boost \ours by more than \textbf{1\%}.
+For example, equipping \ourstiny with GAP obtains 74.9\% top-1 accuracy on the ImageNet validation dataset, which outperforms DeiT-tiny by a large margin (+2.7\%).
 Moreover, it even exceeds DeiT-tiny model with distillation (74.5\%).
-In contrast, DeiT with GAP cannot gain so much improvement (only 0.4\% as shown in Table~\ref{tab: GAP}) because the original absolute positional encodings already break the translation-invariance.
-Given the superior performance, we hope our find can be a strong alternative for further studies on vision transformers.
+In contrast, DeiT with GAP cannot gain so much improvement (only 0.4\% as shown in Table~\ref{tab: GAP}) because the original learnable absolute PE is not translation-equivariant and thus GAP with the PE is not translation-invariant.
+Given the superior performance, we hope our model can be a strong PE alternative in vision transformers.